lxy878/online-store/README.md

 # Online Store

 Online Store is the final project for the full-stack engineer program in Flatiron School.
-The web application is an e-commerce for anyone, who sells their creatative products and who purchases some unique goods.
-In Online Store, a user account has a secured authentication and authorization of managing their products information including qty, descriptions, etc.  Also, the account allows to purchase others' products, view the orders and cancel the orders.
+The web application is e-commerce for anyone who sells their creative products and who purchases some unique goods.
+In Online Store, a user account has a secured authentication and authorization of managing their product information, including qty, descriptions, etc. Also, the account allows to purchase others' products, view the orders, and cancel the orders.

 # Screenshots/Demo